 - Pour the desired amount of milk into a glass jar (a Mason jar works well).

 - Screw on a cover and shake the jar hard for 45 seconds.
 This will incorporate air (similar to what happens when heavy cream is whipped).
 Stop shaking when the milk has doubled in volume.

 - Unscrew the cover and place the jar in a microwave and heat on high for 30 to 45 seconds.
 Watch it carefully.
 If the milk gets too hot, the air you've shaken into it will deflate.
 A good rule of thumb is to heat until the jar is hot to the touch but not so hot that you need a pot holder.

-- Remove from the microwave and move the foam on top to a side while you pour the steamed milk into the coffee.
-Then spoon that highly prized foam on top.
+- Remove from the microwave and move the foam on top to a side while you pouring the steamed milk into the coffee.
+Then, spoon that highly prized foam on top.